TOM BIRD ...kinda like TOM FORD. His work may not smell as good. Looks good though. And he smells nice. More info here ︎︎︎

 Commercial work

-A campaign that makes upgrading to WeTransfer Pro make sense to even the least professional of professionals.
+A campaign that makes upgrading to WeTransfer Pro a no-brainer for even the least professional pro’s.

-WeTransfer, the file-sharing giant, had a problem: they had 80-million users, yet less than 1% paid for a WeTransfer Pro account.
+WeTransfer had a problem: 80-million users, yet less than 1% paid for a WeTransfer Pro account.

-But how do you talk to designers and photographers and filmmakers and editors and retouchers and sound engineers and location scouts and casting reps and production managers and all the other fish swimming in this soup we call ‘the creative industry’?
+So how do you talk to designers / photographers / filmmakers / editors / retouchers / sound engineers / location scouts / casting reps / production managers and all other fish swimming in this soup we call ‘the creative industry’?

-Well, everyone is a professional of some sort, so we locked onto that word – pro – designed a bazillion iterations (1), each representing a different type of creative profession (not quite 80-million, but a lot), then bounced it around the English language like a beach ball (7).
-A playful way to talk to all kinds of people about all manner of things.
+Everyone’s a professional in their own way, so we locked onto that word – pro – and designed a bazillion iterations, one for every creative profession (not quite 80-million, but a lot), then bounced this prefix around the English language like a beach ball, constructing playful messages for all kinds of people about all manner of things.

-We then asked some proper pros... the likes of Gabriel Moses, Joshua Kissi, Jessica Walsh and Quinn Wilson ...to show us what being a professional looks like by sharing glimpses of their creative process lurking in their camera-roll, which we then turned into a series of films (2).
+We then asked some proper pros... the likes of Gabriel Moses, Joshua Kissi, Jessica Walsh and Quinn Wilson ...to show us what being a true professional looks like – sharing glimpses of their creative process lurking on their mobile – which we then turned into a series of idents.

 The campaign played out across WeTransfer, WePresent and Instagram.